This article is part of a larger series on How to Do Payroll.

 - Repayment of a loan to the employee

-- Any other deduction authorized by the employee so long as the company is not the recipient
+- Any other deduction allowed by the employee, so long as the company is not the recipient

 Terminated Employee’s Final Paychecks

 Oregon provides different rules for paying final pay to an employee based on the type of departure from your company and the notice given.

 First business day after employee’s last working day